 There’s no doubt about it… When retailers gather together, magic happens. 🪄

-Over the past three days, we soaked up as much NRF as we possibly could, connecting with leading retail experts about business-critical challenges and technology that can drive the industry forward.
+Over the past three days, we soaked up as much NRF as possible, connecting with leading retail experts about business-critical challenges and technology that can drive the industry forward.
 We reTAILGATED, toured local best-in-class retail stores, had powerful conversations with innovative retail leaders on the bleeding edge of new technology, and took well over 12,000 steps a day!

 These are a few of our favorite moments from the final day at NRF:

 A major theme of the last day of the show was about creating great in-store culture, retaining and training top talent, and investing more in associates’ access to learning.

 “Barnes & Noble is changing the historic model considerably,” says James Daunt, Chief Executive Officer at Barnes & Noble.
 “Most struggling companies would have cut costs in labor, but we’re focusing on development.
 We want to develop a smaller group of well-paid people.
 You have to pay them more and train them, and the bet is that better people will sell more and it will come back to you.”